Sign In

 Programme Educational Objectives

-• Engineers who are competent with the potential to become leaders of Civil Engineering industries.
+• Engineers who are competent with the potential to become leaders in Civil Engineering and related industries.

-• Engineers who are committed to sustainable development of Civil Engineering industries for the betterment of the society.
+• Engineers who are involved towards sustainable development in Civil Engineering and related industries for the betterment of the society.

 Programme Outcomes

-• Apply knowledge of mathematics, natural science, engineering fundamentals and an engineering specialisation as specified in WK1 to WK4 respectively to the solution of complex engineering problems.
+• PLO 1 – Engineering Knowledge: Apply knowledge of mathematics, natural science, computing and engineering fundamentals, and an engineering specialisation to develop solutions to complex engineering problems.

-• Identify, formulate, conduct research literature and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.
+• PLO 2 – Problem Analysis: Identify, formulate, research literature and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences with holistic considerations for sustainable development.

-• Design solutions for complex engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.
+• PLO 3 – Design/Development of Solutions: Design creative solutions for complex engineering problems and design systems, components or processes to meet identified needs with appropriate consideration for public health and safety, whole-life cost, net zero carbon as well as resource, cultural, societal, and environmental considerations.

-• Conduct investigation of complex engineering problems using research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions.
+• PLO 4 – Investigation: Conduct investigation of complex engineering problems using research methods including research-based knowledge, including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions.

-• Create, select and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex engineering problems, with an understanding of the limitations.
+• PLO 5 – Tool Usage: Create, select and apply, and recognise limitation of appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex engineering problems.

-• Apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice.
+• PLO 7 – Ethics: Apply ethical principles and commit to professional ethics and norms of engineering practice and adhere to relevant national and international laws.
+Demonstrate an understanding of the need for diversity and inclusion.

-• Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings.
+• PLO 8 – Individual and Collaborative Team Work: Function effectively as an individual, and as a member or leader in diverse and inclusive teams and in multidisciplinary, face-to-face, remote and distributed settings.

-• Communicate effectively on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+• PLO 9 – Communication: Communicate effectively and inclusively on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, taking into account cultural, language, and learning differences.

-• Demonstrate knowledge and understanding of engineering management principles and economic decision making and apply these to one's own work, as a member and leader in a team, to manage projects in multidisciplinary environments.
+• PLO 10 – Project Management and Finance: Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one’s own work, as a member and leader in a team, and to manage projects in multidisciplinary environments.

-• Recognise the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+• PLO 11 – Life Long Learning: Recognise the need for, and have the preparation and ability for i) independent and life-long learning ii) adaptability to new and emerging technologies and iii) critical thinking in the broadest context of technological change.

 Graduation Requirements

-In order to graduate with the Bachelor of Civil Engineering with Honours degree, students are required to obtain a minimum of 143 credit hours.
+In order to graduate with the Bachelor of Civil Engineering with Honours degree, students are required to obtain a minimum of 144 credit hoursand a CGPA of not less than 2.00/4.00.

 Summary of Courses Required for Graduation